robocorp/ecs-on-demand-worker/README.md

      - `URL`: copy-paste URL from the provisioner setup step above
      - `Secret`: secret has been generated and set up with the Terraform project setup.
 Open AWS secrets manager on the region where the project is deployed and retrieve value of the `secret` key in `rc-odw-1-config`.
 1. The self-hosted worker can now be selected in Step configuration.

+# Appendix

+## Platform/distribution specific instructions

+### Amazon Linux 2

+NodeJS for setting up the provisioner must be installed separately on AWS Linux 2.
+[AWS guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html) instructs using [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm), which is a good choice.
+ 1. Follow the official NVM [installation instructions](https://github.com/nvm-sh/nvm#install--update-script)
+ 1. Close and reopen the terminal to apply the added configuration
+ 1. Make sure `nvm` is found
+    - `nvm version`
+    - If you get error `nvm not found`, try to activate it manually: `. ~/.nvm/nvm.sh`
+ 1. Install NodeJS v16 (AWS Linux 2 does not yet support v18):
+    - `nvm install 16`
+ 1. Verify that npm is installed
+    - `node --version`
+ 1. Proceed with provisioner setup as described above